petersenpeter/CellExplorer/docs/tutorials/plotting-spike-data.md

 5. This will add the spike plot options to the display settings dropdowns
 6. Select the sessions you want to load.
 You can apply filters, change the sorting for easier selection.
 7. Select a spike plot options to display it.
-8. If there are no spiking data available for the current session or selected cell the plot will be empty.
-This is also the case for sesisons without event files for event aligned raster plots.
+8. If there are no spiking data available for the current session or the selected cell, the plot will be empty.
+This is also the case for datasets without specific events files for plots with event aligned raster plots.

-### Define spikes plots in the Cell Explorer
+### Create and modify spikes plots in the Cell Explorer
 1. From the spike data dialog you can add, edit and delete spike plots.
 To add a new press the add button
 2. Below dialog will be shown allowing you to create a spike plot defined by the parameters displayd.
 Simple raster plots are defined by the upper half of the fields.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/addSpikePlot.png)